tkellen/json-api/format/index.md

 A JSON object **MUST** be at the root of every JSON API response containing data.
 This object defines a document's "top level".
-The `204 No Content` response cannot contain a message body, and so does not include a data document.
+The `204 No Content` response cannot contain a message body, and so does not include a data object.

-The document's "primary data" is a representation of the resource, collection of resources, or resource relationship primarily targeted by a request.
+A document's "primary data" is a representation of a record, collection of records, or record relationships that are primarily targeted by a request.

 A document **MUST** contain either primary data or an array of error objects.

 Primary data **MUST** appear under a top-level key named `"data"`.
-Primary data **MUST** be either a single resource object, an array of resource objects, or a value representing a resource relationship.
+Primary data **MUST** be a single "record", an array of "records", or a value representing a record relationship.

 ```javascript
 {